marienz/nix-doom-emacs-unstraightened/README.md

 Do not wrap emacsWithDoom in emacsWithPackages.
 See HACKING.md for why this will not work.

+The home-manager option `extraPackages` is available to add extra Emacs packages from nixpkgs to Doom Emacs.
-If this is not sufficient, file an issue.
-I can add a hook to add more packages from Nix: I just don't want to add that hook unless someone has a use for it.
+If this is not sufficient, please file an issue.

 ### How do I add packages not in Emacs overlay?